himanu/System-Design-Patterns/Creational/FDP/README.md

 [**Above Example Guide**](#example-code)

 ## What Problem does it solve?
-1. Consider an Application for a Piza Restaurant.
+1. Consider an Application for a Pizza Restaurant.
 2. The Application would have a Pizza class and various subclasses for each Pizza type like ChilliPiza, PaneerPiza, CornPizza etc.
 3. Right now, the Application uses some logic to decide the Pizza type to be created.
 4. If the application needs to create the Pizza in another class, we need to repeat the logic in that class also.
 5. This approach is error-prone due to duplication of the logic.

 ## Solution
-1. This pattern suggests this Pizza type decision logic to a separate class also known as Factory Class.
+1. This pattern suggests moving this Pizza type decision logic to a separate class also known as Factory Class.
 2. The Factory class must provide a method to create a Pizza.
 The type of Pizza created would depend on the logic of the method.
-3. To make the application flexible to use other logic also, we can define an Interface for Factory Classes.
-This interface would have the method signature to create a Pizza.
+3. To make the application use other logic also, we can define a separate factory class for that.
+For flexibility and polymorphism, we can declare an interface for all factory classes.

 ## Class Structure